In a world of improving technologies and evolving customer needs, product updates are necessary if you must keep up with the times.

 Sometimes, product updates are simply too big and complex for a short explainer video/GIF.
 In such cases, users can benefit from a more detailed walkthrough that shows them exactly how the feature works.

-An interactive walkthrough is a series of sequential tooltips and modals that educates users on how to use a product or feature.
+An interactive walkthrough is a series of sequential tooltips and modals that educate users on how to use a product or feature.
 You can launch a walkthrough contextually to show a user the different features of your update and get them to interact with it.

 Thanks to their interactive nature, walkthroughs create a useful learning experience that builds user knowledge and drives feature adoption.